West Java: Government and administrative divisions

 Much of the population growth has been in the northwest corner of the province, in those areas bordering Jakarta and forming part of the Jakarta metropolitan area.
-These comprise Bekasi and Bogor Regencies, together with the separate cities of Bekasi, Bogor and Depok, and area collectively described as the Bodebek region (an acronym of BOgorDEpokBEKasi); in total they cover an area of 4,767.12 km^{2} (about the same area as the Scottish Borders council area) and had a population estimated at 14,842,220 in mid 2024; and officially projected to be 14,924,650 in mid 2025 (and 15.0 millions in mid 2026).
+These comprise Bekasi and Bogor Regencies, together with the separate cities of Bekasi, Bogor and Depok, in the area collectively described as the Bodebek region (an acronym of BogorDepokBekasi); in total they cover an area of 4,770.90 km^{2} (about the same area as the Scottish Borders council area) and had a population estimated at 14,924,650 in mid 2025; and officially projected to reach 15,007,720 in mid 2026.

 The province comprises eleven of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
 The province's 91 elected members are comprised as follows: